dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Suggest a feature
-about: Suggest an idea for this project
+about: Share your ideas to make Model Builder better.
 title: ''
 labels: ''
 assignees: ''